-How does the market allocation scheme work in favor of the market?
+How does the Market Allocation Scheme work in favor of the market?

-So with the help of this scheme, the various competitors who are competing against each other in the same marketing fields agree on one common fact that all of them will try to stay out of each other business and only focus n how to grow their businesses.
+So with the help of this scheme, the various competitors who are competing against each other in the same marketing fields agree on one common fact all of them will try to stay out of each other business and only focus n how to grow their businesses.
 They all together work in harmony so that they can segment the market among themselves such that every competitor gets a fair share of the market then they can have full access.

-These parameters are various type of customers.
-They can again further be segmented on the basis of their age, incomes, gender, buying behaviour, purchasing abilities, the generation that they belong, their lotion, etc.
+Now to segment the market they usually go with the approach in which they divide the market on some specific parameters.
+These parameters are various types of customers.
+They can again further be segmented based on their age, income, gender, buying behavior, purchasing abilities, the generation that they belong to, their lotion, etc.

 The various parameters that are used for segmenting are the geographical location, the reachability of the company, etc. Due to this, the completion is reduced because once the segmenting is one, the companies have to make sure that they are targeting only the segment that belongs to them.